melvic-ybanez/chi/README.md

 Chi takes in a function signature as a string and generates the function implementation.

+The following examples illustrate how to get an output string using the convenience function `generateAndShow`:

 ```scala
 scala> generateAndShow("def identity[A]: A => A")
 val res0: String =